xiaofanliu77/mern_demo/README.md

 1. On Mac Monterry or later, port 5000 is occupied by ControlCe (Control Center).
 We cannot use that port for development.
 To find out what's using a particular port, run `lsof -i tcp:5000` (check what's using port 5000).
 To stop ControlCe process, we need to turn off AirPlay Receive in Settings, under "Sharing".
 [Credit](https://developer.apple.com/forums/thread/682332)
 2. Sometimes a crashed process would continue occupying a port.
 We can run the commond above to check, then run `kill -9 44475` to kill that process whose PID is 44475.
+3. Usage of .gitignore.
+If certain files or path are added to .gitignore file after they have been pushed to the repo, they will not delete themselves automatically.
+We need to manually remove them by running `git rm -rf --cached`, then re-push.